cap-js/cap-operator-plugin/README.md

 To integrate the CAP Operator Plugin into your project, follow these steps:

-1. Add this self-configuring plugin package to your project:
+1. Add the plugin package to your project as a dev dependency:

 ```sh
  npm add @cap-js/cap-operator-plugin -D
 ```

-2. After installation, execute one of the following commands based on your requirements:
+2. After installation, execute the following command to add the CAP Operator helm chart to your project:

-    * To add a basic chart folder, use:
     ```sh
     cds add cap-operator
     ```
-        > During `cds build`, the plugin will automatically inject the templates folder into the final chart.
+    This will create a `chart` folder in your directory with three files - `Chart.yaml`, `values.schema.json` and `values.yaml` and during `cds build`, the plugin will add the `templates` folder to the chart folder.

-    * To add a chart folder with templates included, use:
+    **Available Options -**

+    * `--with-templates`

+        By using this option, the plugin will also add the `templates` folder to the chart folder initially itself.
+This required in cases where applications has to modify the predefined templates to support more complex scenarios.

         ```sh
         cds add cap-operator --with-templates
         ```
-        > During `cds build`, the plugin will copy the templates folder into the final chart.

-    > ### ⚠️ Experimental
+    **Experimental Options -**

+    * `--with-mta` && `--with-mta-extensions`

-    > To add a chart folder with the values.yaml prefilled with the design-time deployment details from the mta and mta extensions, use:
+        Using `--with-mta` option, the `values.yaml` can be prefilled with the design-time deployment details from `mta.yaml`.

-    >```sh
+        ```sh
-    > cds add cap-operator --with-mta <mta-yaml-file-path> --with-mta-extensions <mta-ext-yaml-file-path>
+        cds add cap-operator --with-mta <mta-yaml-file-path>
-    >```
+        ```

-    > If you have multiple mta extensions, you can pass them as a comma-separated string to merge them.
+        Using `--with-mta-extensions` option, you can also pass multiple mta extensions.
+If you have multiple mta extensions, you can pass them as a comma-separated string to merge them.

+        ```sh
+        cds add cap-operator --with-mta <mta-yaml-file-path> --with-mta-extensions <mta-ext-yaml-1-file-path>,<mta-ext-yaml-2-file-path>
+        ```

-    > During `cds build`, the plugin will automatically inject the templates folder into the final chart similar to command `cds add cap-operator`.
-But If you want to add the templates folder as well during chart folder creation, then you can use the `--with-templates` option as shown below:
+        During `cds build`, the plugin will automatically inject the templates folder into the final chart similar to command `cds add cap-operator`.
+But If you want to add the templates folder during chart folder creation itself, then you can use `--with-templates` along with this option as shown below:

-    >```sh
+        ```sh
-    > cds add cap-operator --with-mta <mta-yaml-file-path> --with-mta-extensions <mta-ext-yaml-file-path> --with-templates
+        cds add cap-operator --with-mta <mta-yaml-file-path> --with-mta-extensions <mta-ext-yaml-1-file-path>,<mta-ext-yaml-2-file-path> --with-templates
-    >```
+        ```

-2. Once executed, the chart folder or chart folder with templates will be added to your project directory.
+3. Once the above command is executed, the chart folder or chart folder with templates will be added to your project directory based on your options.

-3. The `values.yaml` requires two types of details:
+4. Here, the `values.yaml` requires two types of information:

     * Design-time deployment
         - [serviceInstances](https://github.com/SAP/sap-btp-service-operator?tab=readme-ov-file#service-instance)